manasa7958/Projects/ps5/Readme-ps5.md

 ## Pair Programming
 If you worked with a partner, do you have any remarks on the pair programming method?
 E.g., how many times did you switch, what are the tradeoffs of driving vs. navigating, etc.?
 I think working with a partner helped both of us.
 I think when we struggled with different things we were able to brainstorm and form ideas a lot more quickly because we were working with one another.
 It also definitely helped lessen the workload and helped make the project feel less overwhelming.
 We switched a couple of different times, with one of us getting started on the testing first after which the other started building the base of the program.
+Driving and navigating can both have their own drawbacks.
+When writing th code, oftentimes one has to go and change things based on errors or new ideas, etc. and this can be particualrly hard for the navigator to keep up with.
+However, we were able to talk through most of the things and took breaks and started early on the project so it would not get too overwhelming or confusing.

 ## Extra Credit